Ignite0yt/Ignite0yt/README.md

-# 👋 Hey, I'm IGNITEYT !
+# 👋 Hey, I'm IGNITEyt !

 Welcome to my space!
 I am an independent Java developer specializing in creating optimized client-side utilities and performance enhancements for Minecraft.